arcus-azure/arcus.templates/README.md

 All documentation can be found on [here](https://templates.arcus-azure.net/).

+## Versioning

+We are using versioned documentation so that people can navigate to the docs for a specific version.

+To support this, we use a folder with our docs for that specific version by calling it `v0.3`.

+When introducing a new version, simply copy the folder of the previous version and call it `v0.5` where 0.5 is the new version of our packages.

+Once the new version is released, we have to change that version to the new "latest" version.
+To do that, you must:

+1. Change all docs in previous version so that they no longer have URL redirects
+2. Introduce redirects in the new version of the docs (as documented on [GitHub](https://github.com/jekyll/jekyll-redirect-from#usage))

 # License Information
 This is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web application.
 But you always need to state that Codit is the original author of this web application.